 - Day of the Year

 This will be implemented as a table created via a custom SQL expression in the Elasticube.
-This expression uses a date table, which is described here.
+This expression uses a date table, which is described and can be downloaded under Date Dimension File Article.
 Additionally, it joins against the data table that is being used for analysis, to only contain the necessary dates.

 All of the code is contained in the attached .ecdata file, and also in the attached .ecube file.
 The date dimension file is also attached as a csv.

 The following code is used to define the date table

 CASE WHEN a.DayNumOfWeek<=t.DayNumOfWeek THEN 'Yes' ELSE 'No' END AS [Is Week to Date?],

 CASE WHEN a.WeekNum<=t.WeekNum THEN 'Yes' ELSE 'No' END AS [Is Week of Year to Date?],